The seventy7 Guide: Product Photography

 There are three types of marketing campaigns that you can deliver to an audience:

 Engagement - This is all about the variety, the imagery required for engagement campaigns cover everything from models to framing.
-Ads will always perform better if you have a huge bank of high-quality images that can be refreshed on a regular basis.
+Ads will always perform better if you have a huge bank of high-quality images that can be rotated on a regular basis.

-Remarketing - This is where the imagery will need to be more product focused as you are targeting users who have already visited your website.
+Remarketing - This is where the imagery will need to be more product-focused as you target users who have already visited your website.
 The ad copy should be more sales-driven and can be specific to themes.
-Remarketing assets always need to be refreshed on a regular basis and be in line with product releases and onsite best-sellers.
+Remarketing assets should be updated regularly and be in line with product releases and onsite best-sellers.

 Read more about our post-production offering from our Mumbai offices here, want more on how to nail your ecommerce photography?
 Click here.